Skip to main content

 2. Create an account and verify your identity

-3. Access your report and download it for your records
+3. Access & download the report for your records

 • Personal details (name, SSN, current address)